 Speak Out for Animals

-Thank you to everyone who attended Lobby Day at the State House.
-See some photos here.
-There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, attend an animal advocacy training session, and/or join us to testify on animal bills.
+This year's Lobby Day for Animals was held on May 13th.
+There are many ways to speak for those who can't: take action on legislation, use the media to raise awareness for animals, and/or join us to testify on animal bills.